RochesterinNYC/3134-Vagrant-Tutorial/README.md

 ####Setting up a Box:

 The box was created by Professor Cannon and details the standardized environment that the 1004 and 3134 classes will be using.
-James Wen modified it to include vim and emacs
+The box was modified by James Wen to include vim and emacs.

 Details: